-Meanwhile, tireless and inspiring, George painted his vision of being the world’s senor platform.
-He shared that before that world could happen, he needed some customers for Christmas, 3 weeks away.
+Meanwhile, tireless and inspiring, George painted his vision of being the world’s sensor platform.
+He shared that before that world could happen, he needed some customers for Christmas–which was three weeks away.

-New York Times and Forbes writer David Pogue’s kind commentary on NODE was instrumental in propelling it to the top of the FORBES Christmas gadget list, and George had his best December (and January) ever.
+New York Times and Forbes writer (and now Yahoo!) tech writer David Pogue’s kind commentary on NODE was instrumental in propelling it to the top of the FORBES Christmas gadget list, and George had his best December (and January) ever.
 (Now I can pay you, he commented.)

 Two of George’s Write2Market team worked day and night alongside the Variable Tech team in Vegas, turning in over 30 global media interviews.

-George’s story continues.
 As we help tell his story, we use all the timeless tools of bards, a blend of brains, real media brawn, connections, compassion, and an unrelenting need to tell the right story to the right people.

 If you want relentless energy, experience and commitment to bring your company more customers—the kind of passion that can take you from angel to acquisition—we’re the right firm for you.

 We don’t call it PR.
 We call it creating recognizable industry leadership.